ahbaid/mumu/Readme.md

 Deployment / Rollback:
 1. 5 machines / 50 machines / 5000 machines / 50000 machines
 1. Questions:
-	1. How do i deploy / rollback?
+	1. How would this code be deployed or rolled back?
 	1. Manually copy, source then compile?
+Any other approaches?
 	1. What if the machines are in use?
 What happens to customers trying to use them?

 ### Homework Assignment 1: Due 12/25/2020